FinalProjectBalatro5004/minibalatro/README.md

 - **Game Progression**:
   - Three levels with three stages each (Small Blind, Big Blind, The Hook)
   - Increasing score targets for each stage
-  - Chip management with ante and rewards
+  - Chip management with Stage Value system and rewards
   - Limits on hands played and discards per stage

 - **Enhanced User Interface**: